 So, be aware that if you choose to do a project in this manner, you are taking a big risk, and we recommend that you reconsider and do the smart thing, which is having the contractor’s name on the city permit!

 At Weinstein Construction Corporation, our family-owned Los Angeles business has been in continuous operation under the same name and license since 1977!
-During this time, we have provided more than 72,000 free inspections to residential and commercial property owners in the greater Los Angeles region!
-Call Angela today at (800) 862-6582 for a free inspection and review of all your construction needs!
+During this time, we have provided more than 72,000 free inspections to residential and commercial property owners in the greater Los Angeles region! call Weinstein Construction today at (800) 862-6582 for a free inspection and review of all your construction needs!